oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 		Error: **ORA-05732: retention value cannot be lowered**

 	![](./images/lab4-task5-3.png " ")
+	> **Expected Output:**
+	> ```
+	> Error starting at line : 1 in command -
+	> ALTER TABLE bank_ledger_bt_2 NO DELETE UNTIL 17 DAYS AFTER INSERT
+	> Error report -
+	> ORA-05732: retention value cannot be lowered
+	>
+	> https://docs.oracle.com/error-help/db/ora-05732/05732.0000 - "retention value cannot be lowered"
+	> *Cause:    An attempt was made to alter a blockchain or immutable table to a
+	>            lower retention value.
+	> *Action:   Specify a higher retention value. ```

 	#### Example: Add Columns (V2 Tables Only)
 	Add a new column to a V2 Blockchain Table: